AashiDutt/LLM-Eval/experiments/exp3_hinting/README.md

 ## Design: Partial Hinting Control Groups

+We divided this experiment into groups of experiments each having a different purpose.

 | Group | Hint Mode | What Judge Sees | Purpose |
 |-------|-----------|-----------------|---------|
 | **Group 1** | `self` | Only own model revealed | Self-knowledge effect |